Truck

 Changing Brake Pads - How to Check and Change Your Brake Pads

-Changing brake pads: How to check and change your brake pads
+How to check & change brake pads

 Your brake pads work hard whenever you stop at a traffic light, park your car, or stop for a pedestrian at a zebra crossing.
 These small but essential pads are what create the friction needed to slow the wheels and bring your car to a stop.
 But, all that work takes its toll: even though they're designed to be very hard-wearing, the brake pads will inevitably wear down and need replacing.
 And, while the pads themselves aren't especially costly, having the work carried out at a garage can be pretty pricey.